 \section{Post-quench dynamics: linear entropy}

-In this section, we seek to understand the role of coupling strength $ \kappa $ in generating the dynamics for the initial state which is taken as product state of respective ground states of Ising ring and isolated qubits.
+In this section, we seek to understand the role of coupling strength $ \kappa $ in generating the dynamics for the initial state, which is taken as product state of respective ground states of Ising ring and isolated qubits.
 Such a scenario is popularly known as out-of-equilibrium dynamics under sudden interaction quench.
 The quench protocol is,

-We use linear entropy of the subsystem (qubits) as a probe to understand the out-of-equilibrium dynamics.
+We use the linear entropy of the subsystem (qubits) as a probe to understand the out-of-equilibrium dynamics.
 Linear entropy of qubits is defined as

-where $\rho_q$ is reduced density matrix of the qubits.
-A note of caution here is that linear entropy is not a true measure of entanglement rather it measures the amount of mixedness of the subsystems which increases with increasing the entanglement between the subsystems.
+where $\rho_q$ is the reduced density matrix of the qubits obtained by taking a partial trace over Ising degree of freedom.
+A note of caution here is that linear entropy is not a true measure of entanglement; rather, it measures the amount of mixedness of the subsystems, which increases with increasing the entanglement between the subsystems.
 As a result, linear entropy can roughly quantify the degree of entanglement between the subsystems \cite{Bandyopadhyay_2005}.
-In the limiting case of subsystems being in pure state, linear entropy is zero.
-As we seek to characterize the nature of equilibriation in large time limit, we will focus on the time-average and variance of linear entropy.
+In the limiting case of subsystems being in a pure state, linear entropy is zero.
+As we seek to characterize the nature of equilibration in the large time limit, we will focus on the time average and variance of linear entropy.